Most and Least Expensive Cars to Insure in 2026: Complete Guide

 What is the cheapest car to insure in 2026?

-The Honda CR-V and Buick Envista rank as the cheapest cars to insure in 2026, both averaging approximately $1,932/year for full coverage — making them the most affordable options regardless of category.
+The Honda CR-V, Buick Envista, and Honda HR-V are all tied as the cheapest cars to insure in 2026, averaging approximately $1,932/year for full coverage — roughly 30% below the national average.
 The Subaru Outback ($1,956–$1,968/year) and Subaru Forester ($1,992/year) are close behind.
 These vehicles earn low rates thanks to strong IIHS safety ratings, widely available and affordable replacement parts, and historically low theft and claim rates.
-Among sedans, the Mazda3 and Toyota Camry are standouts at around $2,029–$2,039 per year.
+Among sedans, the Toyota Camry and Mazda3 are standouts at around $2,029–$2,039 per year.

 Do electric vehicles cost more to insure than gas cars?